GRCDEV/ArduSim/help/development.md

 Finally, we include several functions to retrieve information, and to store specific protocol data when the experiment finishes:

 * `long getExperimentStartTime()`.
 It returns the Java VM time value when the experiment started.
 * `long getExperimentEndTime(int)`.
-It returns the Java VM time value when a UAV finished the experiment, when it landed.
+It returns the Java VM time value when a UAV finished the experiment, it is, when it landed.
 * `String timeToString(long, long)`.
-Given a initial and final time provided by the function `System.currentTimeMilis()`, it transforms the elapsed time in human readable text.
+Given an initial and final time provided by the function `System.currentTimeMilis()`, it transforms the elapsed time in human readable text.
 * `double round(double, int)`.
-It rounds a double to a specific number of decimal digits.
+It rounds a double to a specific number of decimal digits, useful to show on screen or store in a file.
 * `List<LogPoint> getUTMPath(int)`.
 It provides the path followed by a UAV for logging purposes.
 * `File getCurrentFolder()`.
-It provides the folder ArduSim is running in and is useful to write output files related to the protocol.
+It provides the folder ArduSim is running in, and is useful to write output files related to the protocol.
 * `String getFileExtension(File)`.
-It returns the file extension of a given File.
+It returns the file extension of a given *File*.
 * `void storeFile( File, String)`.
-It stores a String in a File.
+It stores a *String* in a *File*.
 * `boolean isVerboseStorageEnabled()`.
-This function may be used to decide if some information must be stored in a File.
+This function may be used to decide if some information must be stored in a *File*.

 ### 5.5 Implementation recomendations

 At this moment, the developer has enough information to implement a new protocol, using the already included protocols as reference.
-Nevertheless, the code could be fully functional on simulation, but not for a real multicopter.
+Nevertheless, the code could be fully functional on simulation, but not in a real multicopter.
 The developer must understand the way ArduSim implements the communications with UAVs to make the protocol work also in a real multicopter without modifying the code.

 Any internal variable of ArduSim is stored as an array.
-The function `api.Tools.getNumUAVs()` gives the number of UAVs that ar running on the current machine, with the current instance of ArduSim, and represents the length of the arrays.On simulation, it is any number between 1 and 256, and in a real multicopter is is always 1, the real flight controller ArduSim is connected to.
+The function `api.Tools.getNumUAVs()` gives the number of UAVs that are running on the current machine, with the current instance of ArduSim, and represents the length of the arrays.
+On simulation, it is any number between 1 and 256, and in a real multicopter it is always 1, the real flight controller ArduSim is connected to.

-Any function used to get information from a real or virtual multicopter must be called with the parameter "numUAV", which is the position of the UAV in the arrays, a number in the range *[0, api.Tools.getNumUAVs()]*.
+Any function used to get information from a real or virtual multicopter must be called with the parameter "numUAV", which is the position of the UAV in the arrays, a number in the range `[0, api.Tools.getNumUAVs() - 1]`.
 In a real UAV, the length of the arrays is 1, the position of the real UAV is 0, and the ID is based on the MAC address of the network adapter.
-On the other hand, in simulation, the UAVs identifier start in 0, and their position in the arrays also has the same value.
+On the other hand, in simulation, the UAVs ID starts in 0, and their position in the arrays also has the same value.

 It is highly recommended to initialize the variables used by the protocol in the method `initializeDataStructures()` of the implementation with the same approach, with arrays of length `api.Tools.getNumUAVs()` and starting threads in function `startThreads()` of the implementation for all UAVs from 0 to `api.Tools.getNumUAVs() - 1`.
 This way the protocol code will be correct for real or virtual multicopters regardless the number of UAVs running on the same machine, as it is a dynamic value defined when ArduSim is run.